IamTalhaAhmed/Devops/README.md

 - command-working-directory - specifies the working directory that will be used for the script when it's executed.

-To see the detailed description of what properties a hook can contain [Hooks Defination](https://github.com/adnanh/webhook/blob/master/docs/Hook-Definition.md)
+- pass-arguments-to-command - specifies the list of arguments To see the detailed description of what properties a hook can contain [Hooks Defination](https://github.com/adnanh/webhook/blob/master/docs/Hook-Definition.md)

+***Bash script that you want to run by your hook should have  `#!/bin/sh`  shebang on top.***
 ## Step 3: Run your webhook
 In this step you will run your webhook to serve your hooks file.